 Install on Linux¶

-To use Vapor, you will need Swift 5.2 or greater.
-This can be installed using the toolchains available on Swift.org
+To use Vapor, you will need Swift 5.9 or greater.
+This can be installed using the CLI tool Swiftly provided by the Swift Server Workgroup (recommended), or the toolchains available on Swift.org.

 Supported Distributions and Versions¶

-Vapor supports the same versions of Linux distributions that Swift 5.2 or newer versions supports.
+Vapor supports the same versions of Linux distributions that Swift 5.9 or newer versions supports.
+Please refer to the official support page in order to find updated information about which operating systems are officially supported.

 Linux distributions not officially supported may also run Swift by compiling the source code, but Vapor cannot prove stability.
 Learn more about compiling Swift from the Swift repo.